mendersoftware/mender-docs/01.Get-started/06.Mender-Gateway/docs.md

 Please refer to the [Mender Gateway's configuration file](../../08.Server-integration/04.Mender-Gateway/99.Configuration-file/) documentation for detailed information about the various settings.

-## Device Systems
+## Systems

-A Device System is a group of devices connected to a Mender Gateway instance and belonging to the same product or logical system.
-To define a Device System, each device must report to the Mender Server a special inventory attribute named `mender_gateway_system_id`, containing a unique identifier for the given system.
+A System is a group of devices belonging to the same product or logical entity connected to a Mender Gateway instance.
+Devices in a System usually require coordination during the update process.
+To define a System, each device must report to the Mender Server a special inventory attribute named `mender_gateway_system_id`, containing a unique identifier for the given system.

 The Mender Gateway can set the System ID for all the devices connected to it thanks to the `SystemID` configuration setting.
 When enabled, this feature injects this inventory attributes for all the devices connected to the gateway.